jeffreyzhanghc/Allsto_Doc/README.md

 ---
 description: >-
-  Welcome to the official documentation site for AllsTo which aims to provide universal payment infra for global SMEs.
+  Welcome to the official documentation site for AllsTo Protocol which aims to provide universal payment gateway for web2 and web3 payments.
-AllsTo provides a unified yet flexible payment interface for web3 application with broad coverage on fiat and crypto payment methods.

 ---

 # Welcome to AllsTo